What Is CCTV Monitoring

 How to Install a Fire Sprinkler System

-Installing a fire sprinkler system involves a detailed and systematic process to ensure that the system is designed, configured, and installed correctly.
+Installing a fire sprinkler system involves a detailed and systematic process to ensure the system is designed, configured, and installed correctly.
 Here is a summary of the steps in the installation of a fire sprinkler system:

 1. System Design: